cliftontoaster-reid/wit_owo/README.md

    like `WitClient` and `ApiError` into scope.
 2. We define an asynchronous `main` function using the `#[tokio::main]` macro.
    This macro sets up the Tokio runtime so we can `await` futures.
-3. We read the `WIT_TOKEN` environment variable.
+3. We read the `WIT_API_TOKEN` environment variable.
 This is your personal API token, required to authenticate with the Wit.ai service.
 4. We create a new `WitClient` instance by calling `WitClient::new(&token)`.
    The client holds configuration and credentials needed for requests.